สถานที่สำคัญในภูฏาน

 What are the other attractions in Punakha, Bhutan.

-Alongside Bhutan’s internationally applauded concept of Gross National Happiness, the jaw- dropping landscapes, and the plethora of Buddhist sights, the country takes a distinct pride in its cultural heritage in arts and crafts, and along with painting, weaving and woodwork, paper making is one of them.
+Alongside Bhutan’s internationally applauded concept of Gross National Happiness, the jaw-dropping landscapes, and the plethora of Buddhist sights, the country takes distinct pride in its cultural heritage in arts and crafts.
+Among painting, weaving, and woodwork, paper making is one of Bhutan’s treasured traditions.

-In 1990, the Ministry of Trade and Industry established the Jungshi Handmade Factory (Jungshi meaning natural) in Bhutan's capital Thimphu, to expand the old domestic skill for commercial purposes, and thus give the ancient art relevance in the modern world.
-Today, they export their products to the US, Japan, Europe, India and Nepal.
+In 1990, the Ministry of Trade and Industry established the Jungshi Handmade Factory (Jungshi meaning natural) in Bhutan's capital Thimphu to expand the old domestic skill for commercial purposes and give the ancient art relevance in the modern world.
+Today, they export their products to the US, Japan, Europe, India, and Nepal.

 It is located approximately 1 km from Thimphu City.
 The Jungshi paper factory continues to preserve and promote this age-old Bhutanese tradition.
 It also produces various other products, such as stationery and greeting cards.